 “I know what he has done to you,” he writes.
 “If the debt must be paid, send the bill to me.
 I’ll take care of it.
 But receive this man not as a thief, and not even as a neighbor, but as ‘a brother beloved, specially to me, but how much more unto thee, both in the flesh and in the Lord.’”
 (Philemon 1:15)

 How would you react to such a letter?
 What bill would you send?
 What grudge would you nourish?

 Someone once suggested to me that I read Philemon as though it were a letter from the Savior to me, asking me to forgive someone.
 You might consider reading it in that way, all the while asking yourself these questions: “Whom do I need to forgive?” and “How can I let the Lord know that I have done so?”

 It seems to me to be impossible to read very much of Paul without a change of heart.
 This persecutor of the Christians, this participant in the martyrdom of Stephen, this most zealous of Pharisees found himself at the feet of the Savior, and allowed his life to be transformed by the Love of the Christ.
-From that moment to the end of his life (and certainly in the multitude of years since spent in the mission fields of the spirit world) Paul toiled and prayed and preached in a monumental effort to share the goodness of what he had found.
+From that moment to the end of his life (and certainly in the multitude of years since spent in the Mission Fields of the spirit world) Paul toiled and prayed and preached in a monumental effort to share the goodness of what he had found.
 We who have been born of the Spirit and who have this same hope can do no less.
-We must forgive all men, let our lives be filled with the fruits of righteousness, follow Christ, and claim the redemption offered to us by the ministry of the Lord Jesus Christ.
+We must forgive all men, follow Christ and claim the redemption offered to us by the ministry of the Lord Jesus Christ.